WeirdMidas/Libperfmgr/README.md

 ```

 # Exclaimer
-Until I know how to update all the fork files, I will update you via releases.
+I don't know how to make full commits, so until then the updates won't be committed.